onfido/onfido-ios-sdk/README.md

     break;
 case ONFlowErrorMicrophonePermission:
     // Occurs when the user denies permission for microphone usage by the app during the flow break;
-case ONFlowErrorMotionUnsupported:
-    // Occurs when the device does not support the Motion product and no fallback capture method has been configured break;
 case ONFlowErrorFailedToWriteToDisk:
     // Occurs when the SDK tries to save capture to disk, maybe due to a lack of space